-We provide Apprenticeship training in over 30 vocational areas.
-Click here to view the list.
+We provide Apprenticeship training in the following sectors:

 Yes, Apprenticeships are paid employment.
-Your salary will vary depending on your employer; the minimum wage for an apprentice is £4.15 per hour, increasing to £4.30 per hour from 1st April 2021.
+Your salary will vary depending on your employer; the minimum wage for an apprentice is currently £5.28 per hour.

 Typically it takes one to two years to complete an Apprenticeship; however some may take longer due to the nature of the programme.

-How you study can vary and will depend on the apprenticeship you are studying.
-You may have to attend college one day a week, or it maybe delivered entirely in the workplace.
+How you study can vary and will depend on the Apprenticeship you are studying.
+You may have to attend college on day or block release, or it maybe delivered entirely in the workplace.

 All apprentices are expected to work independently with the support of a dedicated and experienced assessor.
 We use an e-portfolio system, Smart Assessor, which enables you to submit your work and track your progress online.